We tease apart the neurobiological mechanisms regulating human behaviour and brain function in cell and animal models of Parkinson’s disease.

-Our ultimate goal is to reduce the impact of central nervous system disorders on the quality of human life and society as a whole.
+Our ultimate goal is to reduce the impact of Parkinson’s disease and other neurodegenerative diseases on the quality of human life and society as a whole.

-This work has two fundamental goals:
+This research has two fundamental goals:

 Development of in vivo and in vitro models of neurodegenerative diseases.